ospalh/anki-addons/pages/Complex classes.md

 This method works without this add-on as well.

-To show furigana only when the mouse hovers above it use
+To show furigana only when the mouse hovers above it use:
 <blockquote class=lsting><pre><code>&lt;div class="kanjihover">{{furigana:Reading}}&lt;/div></code></pre></blockquote>

 <blockquote class=lsting><pre><code>.kanjihover rt{visibility: hidden;}